TexasInstruments/edgeai-tensorlab/references/edgeailite/edgeai_xvision/xnn/quantization/docs/qat.md

 #### How to use  QuantTrainModule
-In order to enable quantized training, we have developed the wrapper class edgeai_xvision.xnn.quantization.QuantTrainModule.
-A simple example for using this module is given in the script [examples/quantization_example.py](../../examples/quantization_example.py) and calling this is demonstrated in [run_quantization_example.sh](../../run_quantization_example.sh).
-The usage of this module can also be seen in train_classification.py and train_pixel2pixel.py in [references/edgeailite/engine](../../references/edgeailite/engine).
+In order to enable quantized training, we have developed the wrapper class xnn.quantization.QuantTrainModule.
+The usage of this module can also be seen in [references/classification/train.py](https://github.com/TexasInstruments/edgeai-torchvision/blob/master/references/classification/train.py) and train_pixel2pixel.py in [references/edgeailite/edgeai_xvision/xengine](https://github.com/TexasInstruments/edgeai-torchvision/tree/master/references/edgeailite/edgeai_xvision/xengine).
 The following is a brief description of how to use this wrapper module:
 ```
 from edgeai_xvision import xnn